 • allergic stomatitis,

-Ulcers are localized on the mucous cheeks, soft palate, gums, arches and tonsils.
-The sores are covered with an easily removed dirty green coating that has a fetid odor.
+Ulcers are localized on the mucous membranes of the cheeks, soft palate, gums, arches and tonsils.
+The sores are covered with an easily removable dirty green coating that has foul odor.

-The edges of the ulcers are soft and uneven, the bottom is bleeding and loose, and the tissues surrounding them are edematous.
-Treatment of necrotizing gingivostomatitis is medical.
+The edges of the ulcers are soft and uneven, the bottom is bleeding and loose, and the surrounding tissue is edematous.
+Treatment of necrotizing gingivostomatitis is medicinal.

 In children

-Mouth ulcers in children are conventionally divided into two types (white and red sore), are common and most often caused by stomatitis.
-A child with sores in the mouth becomes capricious, refuses to eat, cries.
+Ulcers in the mouth of children are conventionally divided into two types (white and red sore), are common and are most often caused by stomatitis.
+A child with sores in the mouth becomes capricious, refuses to eat, and cries.

-To identify the true cause of the disease, it is urgent to seek the advice of a pediatrician, especially if the sores are accompanied by fever.
+To identify the real reason illness, it is necessary to urgently seek advice from a pediatrician, especially if the sores are accompanied by an increase in temperature.

 Herpes